OggianoPaolo/AndroidProject/README.md

 # AndroidProject

-Example of Android project: create a personal contact list
+Example of Android project

+- Create a personal contact list